 Effective support is critical to avoid damaging the warp and weft of your tapestry.

-The atmosphere, insects and dirt affecting the foundation, can also significantly damage antique textiles.
+Atmospheric conditions, insects and dirt can significantly damage antique textiles.

-Ensuring that your tapestry or textiles are correctly hung by a professional will greatly reduce the risk.
+Ensuring that your tapestry or textiles are correctly hung will greatly reduce the risk of damage.

 The best hanging method is to use velcro, hand sewn in wide stripes.